datawrapper/api/README.md

 ## Local development

-Contributions to the API are always welcome.
 To develop new features or add some documentation, clone the repository and get going.

 ```sh
 > git clone git@github.com:datawrapper/api.git dw-api